drossDS/ga_project_4/README.md

 Can we build a neural network that can correctly classify Alzheimer's severity in MRI images of brains?
 Furthermore, when examining for the earliest signs of the disease is it better to train the model on all levels of severity or just cases of very mild dementia and no dementia?

 ### Data Acquisition:
 Seeing as how this is a proof-of-concept model and for demonstration purposes only we used publicly available brain MRI images from this Kaggle dataset: https://www.kaggle.com/datasets/tourist55/alzheimers-dataset-4-class-of-images.
 Origin of the data posted to Kaggle is unknown as no source information is provided and no patient information is included.
+No data cleaning was necessary as all the pictures were the same pixel size and pre-organized by condition.
 In lieu of a data dictionary, a breakdown of how many images are provided by Kaggle for each class of dementia severity is proved here for both the training and testing datasets:

 |                    | Training Counts | Training Percentages | Testing Counts | Testing Percentages |